 People should talk to their treating doctor about what “cure” should mean for them.

 Treatment inside NSW jails

 The Federal Government has agreed to fund the new treatments for prisoners under the current S100 scheme.
 On this basis, NSW adult prisoners will have access to the new DAA treatments for hep C after 1 March 2016.

 People with hep C in NSW jails will be assessed and treatment delivered under Justice Health and Forensic Mental Health Network’s (JH&FMHN) Nurse-Led Model of Care.

 There are 31 JH&FMHN Health Centres across NSW and most will be able to initiate and manage the new hep C treatments.
 To talk about accessing treatment while you are in custody, prisoners should first talk to the Health Centre Nurse.

 For more information about hep C including treatment, please call the Hepatitis Infoline by dialling 3 on the Common Calls list.
 This is a free service.

 Children and treatment

-The PBS listings of new direct acting antivirals (2016) have been for Australian adults only.
+The PBS listing of new direct acting antivirals (1 March 2016) is for Australian adults only.
 Children with hepatitis C should be seen and assessed by a paediatrician experienced in viral hepatitis.
 To find out more about monitoring and treating hepatitis C in children, contact the gastroenterology unit at The Children’s Hospital at Westmead (02 9845 3989).

 To talk about anything in this factsheet, in NSW phone the Hepatitis Infoline on 1800 803 990